Tips for Picking Quality Dividend-Producing Stocks

 To illustrate the concepts discussed above, take the example of the utility company Consolidated Edison that provide power to New York and New Jersey.
 The company had been around for over a century and has paid an increasing dividend for the last 42 years.
 With a dividend yield of 3.17 percent and a payout ratio of 67 percent this stock fits the profile of a good dividend payer.

 By following these steps, investors give themselves the best chance of finding long-term success with their investment portfolio.
 However, it is important to remember that there are no guarantees in the financial world.
 Following the best advice can only give you a better chance of succeeding with your financial goals – it does not mean you are sure to succeed.
-Contact your financial advisor or stock broker before making and stock transactions.
+Contact your financial advisor or stockbroker before making any stock transactions.

 Peters, Josh.
 The Ultimate Dividend Playbook: Income, Insight, and Independence for Today's Investor.
 John Wiley & Sons, Inc. 2008.